DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 17](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image5.png)

-	Tip: You can also save the file by click the **Save** icon located at the top-right.
+	Tip: You can also save the file by click the **Save** icon located at the top-left.

 	![Picture 18](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image6.png)